A former principal of an Australian Jewish school sentenced to 15 years for child sex abuse

 The Tel Aviv-born mother of eight maintains her innocence and Gamble said she had shown no remorse.

-Leifer chose to watch her sentencing hearing by a video link from a high-security Melbourne women’s prison rather than attend court in person.
-She is the prison’s only Jewish inmate.
+Leifer chose to watch her three-hour sentencing hearing by a video link from a high-security Melbourne women’s prison rather than attend court in person and appeared teary-eyed at times.

-She began teaching at the school in 2001 and returned to Israel in 2008 the morning after she was stood down from her principal role because Erlick’s allegations had come to light.
+She began teaching at the school in 2001 and returned to Israel in 2008 the morning after she was stood down from her principal role because Erlich’s allegations had come to light.

+The school’s current principal and chief executive Aaron Strasser on Thursday apologized to Leifer’s victims for the distress they had suffered and for the impact of the abuse on their lives and families.

+“Her offending was a gross and complete breach of trust and it is our hope that today’s sentencing provides a sense of justice for the survivors and helps them to heal,” Strasser said in a statement.

+“The safety and wellbeing of students remain our highest priorities and we have zero tolerance for abuse of any kind,” Strasser added.

-Victorian police filed criminal charges in 2012 and the battle to extradite her from Israel which tested bilateral relations began in 2014.
+Victorian police filed criminal charges in 2012 and the battle to extradite her from Israel began in 2014, with her lawyers arguing that she was not mentally fit to stand trial.

 Gamble gave her 2,069 days off her sentence for time already served in custody in Australia since she returned in January 2021 and for time spent in Israel in custody and under home arrest.

-Note: This version has corrected the spelling of Erlich’s name.